aaronicsubstances/scalable-ipc/README.md

   * Leverages existing network protocols used on the Internet.
   * Supports both client/server and peer-to-peer modes.
   * Preservation of message boundaries, making it directly useful for protocol use cases characterised by request-response exchanges and single-message data transfers.
-  * Connectionless, in the sense that the enduser can assume the communication endpoints are always available, and that errors arising from any underlying transport's connections are transient.
+  * Connectionless, in the sense that the end user can assume the communication endpoints are always available, and that errors arising from any underlying transport's connections are transient.
   * Completely takes care of connection management in underlying transport for end users.
   * Reliable delivery, even if underlying transport doesn't offer reliability.
   * Efficient data transfer by multiplexing multiple messages over a single underlying transport's connection.